 It’s 2020 and we can do so much more than writing.
 In an era where everyone can grab a phone and record a video or an audio clip, writing an essay just seems outdated.
-After all, the generation of TikTok is all about videos, so why force them to use a medium they’re not comfortable with?
+After all, the generation of TikTok is all about videos, both recording and viewing them (on YouTube, in the form of webinars), so why force them to use a medium they’re not comfortable with?

 Instead of an essay, ask your applicants to create a video, a slideshow presentation, an audio recording, or anything else that comes to mind.
 The closer you get to their preferred way of communication, the more applications you get.